How to Make More Revenue in Taxi App with Bolt App Business Model?

 In the following section, we’ll examine the various revenue streams the organization operates inside in greater detail.

 Bolt app generates marginal income from selling its dispatch software to taxi companies.
 Because of the software’s capabilities, drivers can automatically assign jobs depending on their location and predefined wait times.
-The fact that it has its Android and iOS app is also a plus for the taxi industry.
+Additionally, Bolt introduced Bolt Plus, a subscription service offering discounts and promotional benefits for mobility and delivery services.
+The subscription fee for Bolt Plus is charged monthly or yearly, with prices varying by country.
+This service enhances user experience and provides recurring revenue for the company.

 The dispatch software inspired bolt (or, more accurately, Taxify).
-A monthly subscription fee of €12 to €15 was required for each motorist back then.
+A monthly subscription fee of €12 to €15 per driver.
 Likely, the previous bolt pricing is still in effect.

 Bolt makes money through a franchising strategy that lets independent business owners utilize the company’s technology to launch their local ride-hailing apps.